convox/docs/docs/use-cases/resources.md

 * `postgres`
 * `redis`

 When resources are defined in your `convox.yml`, they can be automatically linked to your services, requiring no code changes on your part, beyond reading the resource's URL from an injected environment variable.
+App Resources are also automatically available during [review workflows](/console/workflows#review-workflows).
 On your local rack, appropriate containers will be spun up alongside your service to provide the functionality required.
 On a cloud-based rack, Convox will automatically utilise the appropriate AWS/GCP resources to provide this functionality and link to your apps for you.

 Further types of App Resource are on the Convox roadmap to implement.
-If you have specific demands, please contact us through the Support page in your console to request them.
+If you have specific requests, please contact us through the Support page in your Console to request them.

 For further information see the dedicated page on [App Resources](/application/resources).

 # Rack Resources

-Rack Resources are not supported on your local rack, only in a cloud backed Rack.
+Rack Resources are provider specific, only available from a Rack installed in your cloud account.
+They will not be available from a Rack installed on your local development machine.
 They are created and configured from the Convox CLI.
-The following resources are available at the Rack level:
+The following resources are available from an AWS-backed Rack:

 * `memcached`
 * `mysql`